jreiche/bayts/README.md

 plot(lndvi,290) # deforestation in the top right part is visible
 ```

-The original time series are spatially normalised to reduce dry froest seasonality.
+Next, the original raster time series are spatially normalised to reduce dry froest seasonality.
+The spatial normalisation is done image wise.
 The method is described in Reiche et al., (under review) and is based on the spatial normalisation method published in Hamunyela et al. (2016).

 ```r
 ###################################################################################